Find out from the application guidelines or funding agency all the established budget regulations including:

 The PI needs to provide rationale for various items in the budget.
 It is crucial to prepare a budget narrative which outlines the basis on which each cost was developed.
 Desribe the project activity which substantiates the particular expense and include any information requested in the application guidelines.

-Budget Justification Template (under Pre-Award Forms)
+Budget Justification Template (WORD, under Pre-Award Forms)

 OGCA requires budget justifications be included: